Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Results and Discussion

+In the interacting regime, all four diagnostics exhibit clear crossings.
+This indicates that the interaction-modified many-body structure reshapes the coefficient vector ${c_\alpha}$ in the Liouvillian expansion.
+In particular, certain thermal initial states prepared at larger $\tau/U$ carry reduced weight on the slowest-decaying modes of $\mathcal{L}_{\rm ref}$, despite being initially farther from $\hat{\rho}_{ss}$ in standard distance measures.
+As a result, these states converge faster at late times and overtake initially closer states, producing the observed inversion.
+The simultaneous appearance of crossings in distinguishability, thermodynamic divergence, charge-sector coherence, and basis coherence confirms that the effect is not an artifact of any single metric.

-These findings underscore the critical role of interactions in enabling QME.
-While the non-interacting system in Sec.~\ref{subsec:clean_tb} exhibits conventional thermalization driven by initial proximity to equilibrium, onsite interactions introduce nonlinear coupling among quantum coherence, entanglement, and thermalization, driving anomalous relaxation dynamics.
-The results establish that quantum many-body correlations are essential for QME emergence in dissipative bosonic systems.
+Overall, these results highlight the important role of interactions in enabling the QME within our four-site Bose--Hubbard model.
+While the non-interacting system exhibits conventional relaxation governed by initial proximity to equilibrium, on-site interactions introduce nonlinear coupling between coherence, entanglement, and dissipation.
+This coupling reshapes the relaxation spectrum and drives anomalous thermalization dynamics.
+Although our study is restricted to a small system, the observed behavior suggests that many-body correlations may play a crucial role in the emergence of QME in larger dissipative bosonic systems, motivating further investigation beyond the four-site regime.